Universal-Omega/DiscordNotifications/README.md

 This is an extension for [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) that sends notifications of actions in your Wiki-like editing, adding, or removing a page into [Discord](https://discord.com/) channel.

+Developed by Universal Omega.

+Licensed under the GPLv3 (or later) LICENSE.

 ## Supported MediaWiki operations to send notifications

 * Article is added, removed, moved, or edited.